 How do I buy a suppressor/short bbl shotgun/short bbl rifle/aow/destructive device?

 C & R stands for Curio and Relic, which is a classification of articles and firearms as specified by BATF.
 Some states require that machine gun owners also be federal C&R License holders, but anyone can buy a C&R gun.
 Also, if you have a C&R license and purchase a C&R gun it may ship directly to you once the transfer is approved, rather than to a Class 3 Dealer in your state before transfer to you.

 What are Presamples and Postsamples are why are they cheaper than the other guns?

 Both presample and postsample guns are defined by the Gun Control Act/McClure-Volkner Act.
 Firearms designated "presample" may only be sold to other Class 3 gun dealers, and postsamples may be sold to class 3 dealers with a law letter, law enforcement agencies or the military ONLY! .
 All the guns on our "autoweapons" page are transferable, which makes them the more desirable guns for most of the population.
 This is why transferable guns are more expensive.

 A Class 3 Federal Firearms License is required for dealing, manufacturing, and importing firearms for the express purpose of revenue generation - not collecting.
 It is a felony to obtain a Class 3 License for the purpose of enhancing your collection.

 Do I need a license to buy a machine gun?

-No, you don't need a federal firearms license.
+No, you don't need a federal firearms license (but you may need a state license.)
 If you are permitted by law to own a handgun and your state allows the transfer of machine guns, you can buy one (unless you are in a state that requires a C&R License for machine gun ownership.

 Where do I get a permit for a machine gun?